martincostello/aspnet-core-pseudo-localization/README.md

-# aspnet-core-pseudo-localization
+# ASP.NET Core Pseudo-localization

-An example application that demonstrates using pseudo-localization with ASP.NET Core
+An example application that demonstrates using pseudo-localization with ASP.NET Core.